ktapalla/CS114a-HW0/README.md

 Doing this will run the set of tests in the test file that was provided to students to test their code.
 Running the test file will print a score to the user's console indicating the success of the program for each given test case.

+Note: The test file provided only made up a portion of the final grade for the assignment.
+More extensive tests were done during final grading, but students weren't given access to those tests.
+Furthermore, these instructions assume that the user has python downloaded and is able to run the ``` python ``` command in their terminal.

 ## Assignment Description

 ### Generating Sentences from a File